jdimonaco/Time-Serie-Analysis-ARIMA/README.md

 ## About the Data
-This project uses a dataset provided by Berkeley Earth Surface Temperature (BEST).
-BEST tracks temperature changes over time, and their data is constantly updated to reflect the latest trends.
-The focus of this project is specifically on the sub-dataset called GlobalLandTemperaturesByState.
+This project uses historical land-temperature data compiled by Berkeley Earth.
+The selected file, GlobalLandTemperaturesByState.csv, contains temperature observations for individual states and countries over time.
+The notebook prepares and aggregates these records into a chronological series for time-series analysis.
+It should therefore be understood as an analysis derived from state-level land-temperature observations rather than a direct measurement of the Earth’s single global average temperature.

 - DT: Date of the temperature record.
 - Average temperature:	Average temperature in Celsius for the state on the corresponding date.